TheArqsz/price_scrapper/README.md

 python scrapper.py --help
 ```

-If you just want to ccopy and paste from here:
+If you just want to copy and paste from here:

 ```
 python scrapper.py "Samsung s10e"